 I’ve come to believe that our collective response to climate change is the defining issue of this generation.
 And so, finding solutions together is firmly and permanently in my thoughts and actions.

-I’m honored to be part of the ClimateX startup team, where I focus on connecting ClimateX to the MIT academic and research community, and advise on content and strategy as one of the team’s climate change subject experts.
-This role builds on over a decade working across campus with MIT OpenCourseWare, where I’m site curator and a publication manager.
+As part of the ClimateX startup team, I connect us with the MIT academic and research community, advise on climate change content, and co-host our video interviews and podcasts.
+These roles build on over a decade of online education experience with MIT OpenCourseWare, where I’m site curator and a publication manager.

 My climate inspirations are many: the wakeup call of Bill McKibben's 2012 Rolling Stone article "Global Warming's Terrifying New Math;" my two young-adult kids, and frequent trail running and hiking; Rebecca Solnit’s “Hope in the Dark,” and the students of Fossil Free MIT.
 Coming from a Midwestern farm family, I feel particularly close to food and agriculture, and how climate change plays in the US heartland.

 I'm a content and growth strategist at ClimateX.
 I love working on scrappy new projects with lots of potential and I'm fascinated by the amazing climate knowledge and projects that we have going on here at MIT.
 My climate interests include the roles that politics and communities can play in shaping climate policy and action.
 I love to hear from our members so please send me a message if you want to chat about ClimateX.
 Feedback is always welcome!